-In our checklist we go over a few of the big areas that you should be keeping consistent when it comes to your brand.
+In our checklist we go over a few of the big areas that you should be keeping consistent when it comes to your overall brand.
 From there, you'll see a few examples of different materials that might fall into each category.
-We hope this at least gets your wheels turning when thinking about how you represent your practice as a brand, and how you can work to improve your brand image before the end of the year!

 Pay attention to the items that represent you and your company to the outside world.
 These are some of the most important areas when it comes to branding because they are some of the items that your patients will see most often.

-Even though internal documents are just seen by you and your employees, it is still important to keep your branding consistent.
-If you're putting in an effort to keep your brand consistent internally it will serve as a reminder to keep your brand consistent externally as well.
-All staff should be familiar with your brand since it plays a role in your practice culture.
+Even though internal documents are just seen by you and your employees, it is still important visually.
+If you're putting in an effort to keep your brand consistent internally, it will serve as a reminder to keep your brand consistent externally as well.
+All staff should be familiar with your brand guidelines.

 These documents are especially important for your practice because, again, they are documents that are sent out to clients and patients.
 These documents should be a clear representation of your company, and the viewer should immediately recognize your practice from the documents before even reading them.